The six pitches -- at Fenway Park! -- that turned lanky college lefty Chris Sale into a legend

 PICKLER: Right away from day one, he threw strikes from that arm angle that he had.
 And from day one, when I'd go coach third base, I would say 60 percent of those third basemen would say, "Coach, this guy is so nasty on the mound.
 I don't want to have to face this guy."
 Andrew Miller, when he was here, he didn't pitch for me, but my guys would come back and say, "That slider's filthy" and "Oh God, we've got to face Miller again."
 [Tim] Lincecum's curveball, when he was here -- the year that Sale threw for me, it was like that.
 Guys came back and said, "This guy is unhittable."

 GARNER: He was a great pitcher that summer, but he was also, off the field, really tremendous.
 They have an award for the intern that collects the most money during the season in the 50/50 raffle, the Y-D Red Sox do, and he won it.
+[Editor's Note: Pitchers assist the interns when they're available; even in limited duty, Sale outsold everyone.]
 So his picture was on the [team's] website during the entire offseason as the player who earned the most money.
 Sale, with his personality and probably his intensity, got it done.
 Give him a job and he gets it done.

 RUTLEDGE: We played a lot of mini golf.
 I think he's good at regular golf, but we only played mini golf and he was good at that.
 He was a funny guy then, and it's been fun to spend time with him again years later and see that he hasn't changed at all.
 He's very competitive but also keeps things loose.
 There are times where he will be cracking jokes before a game.
 He has a good feel for all that and always has.